labmec/neopz/docs/material/index.rst

 In order not to pollute the base class of the :cpp:expr:`TPZMaterial` hierarchy with every possible interface, the following inheritance scheme was devised:

-.. doxygenclass:: TPZMaterial
+.. cpp:alias:: TPZMaterial
-   :outline:
-   :no-link:

 This class has all the common type-agnostic interface that is available in a given material.

-.. doxygenclass:: TPZMaterialT
+.. cpp:alias:: TPZMaterialT
-   :outline:
-   :no-link:

 This class complements the interfaces of :cpp:expr:`TPZMaterial` with some type-related interface, which depends if the material is solving a problem resulting in a real matrix :cpp:expr:`TVar=STATE` or a complex matrix :cpp:expr:`TVar=CSTATE`.
 It also introduces the Forcing Function (more about that later).

-.. doxygenclass:: TPZMatBase
+.. cpp:alias:: TPZMatBase
-   :outline:
-   :no-link:

 The :cpp:expr:`TPZMatBase` is a variadic class template, meaning that it can be instantiated with an arbitrary number of the :cpp:expr:`Interfaces` parameters.
 This will be used so one can create interfaces according to their needs.
 The class TPZMatBase is a subclass of :cpp:expr:`TPZMaterialT<TVar>` and of each :cpp:expr:`Interfaces` parameter.